YilingLin0610/2023-Hai-River-Flood-Mapping/README.md

 ## 2. Deep learning framework
 ### 2.1 Training samples
+**The code for processing the ground truth shapefiles into training and label images can be adapted from https://github.com/YilingLin0610/Multi-temporal-RTS-mapping/tree/main/Codes/Pre-processing.**

+**Note:**
 *  The training samples for the deep learning model are sourced from both **Beijing and Caofeidian, Hebei**.
 *  We also provide two ground truth shapefiles for evaluating the accuracy of the trained model: one from **Gaofen-1 images of Xiaoqinghe on August 1st**, and another from **Sentinel-1 images of Dongdian on August 5th**.
 *  These ground truth and nagetive shapefiles are available in the `Deep-learning/Ground_truth/` .
-*  The code for processing the ground truth shapefiles into training and label images can be adapted from https://github.com/YilingLin0610/Multi-temporal-RTS-mapping/tree/main/Codes/Pre-processing.
 ### 2.2 DeepLabv3+ Model
-We utilized the DeepLabv3+ model to map multi-temporal flood extents.
+**For batch processing of the multi-temporal images, we have encapsulated the model functionality (training, prediction, and post-processing) into functions and provided a script in `deeplabv3-plus-pytorch-main/main_batch.py`.**

 The core components of the DeepLabv3+ model were adapted from https://github.com/bubbliiiing/Semantic-Segmentation/tree/master/deeplab_Mobile.
-For batch processing of the multi-temporal images, we have encapsulated the model functionality (training, prediction, and post-processing) into functions and provided a script in `deeplabv3-plus-pytorch-main/main_batch.py`.

 #### 2.2.1 Environment configuration
 For environment configuration, refer to file `env.yaml`
 > conda env create -f env.yaml